TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

     lolli@apoc /var/www/local/site-introduction $ ddev composer install

 This will start various containers: A database, a phpmyadmin instance, and a web server.
-If all goes well, the instance is reachable on `localhost <https://introduction.ddev.site>`_.
+If all goes well, the instance is reachable on :samp:`https://introduction.ddev.site`.

 .. index:: Testing; Acceptance